Emma Mcgregor

 BOOK APPOINTMENT

 Emma's approach is neurodiversity-affirming, queer-inclusive and trauma-informed.
 She is guided by principles of social justice and is a strong advocate for human rights both in and out of the therapy chair.
-She is a big believer in transparent client/therapist relationships, in authentic conversations, and that laughter belongs in the therapy room!
+She practises with the understanding that your present is shaped by a variety of factors, including your early life experiences and the societal systems we live in.
+She believes that naming and exploring these systems in therapy - such as capitalism, patriarchy, cisheteronormativity, racism, and neuronormativity - can help you reclaim agency and self-compassion in your life.

 TREATMENT OFFERED